heurihermilab/heurihermilab.github.io/_posts/2021-07-07-switched-on-eugene-notes.md

 I consider myself less an electric than an electronic guitarist, as my ability to play without effects or at least an amplifier is quite limited.
 I was not born in a lake in Washington but live near Lake Washington.
 I am aware of the existence of the year 2002.
 I started at the UO in 1978, not 1979.
 I had friends who lived in a house called Vatican II but did not myself live there.
 I worked on manuals for Aldus software, but quite a few other folks were involved.

-In addition, this compilation features three pieces of my xerox art from the period, which appear on the CD tray packaging and album labels without attribution, acknowledgement or com- pensation.
+In addition, this compilation features three pieces of my xerox art from the period, which appear on the CD tray packaging and album labels without attribution, acknowledgement or compensation.
 They are copyright © 1984; all rights reserved.